mikebarlow/megaphone/README.md

 }
 ```

 Lastly, publish the Megaphone assets.
 This should publish the Config file as well as the templates and stylesheets.
+You can find the published templates within `resources/views/vendor/megaphone`.

 ```bash
 php artisan vendor:publish --provider="MBarlow\Megaphone\MegaphoneServiceProvider"